-The Office of Federal and Special Programs is committed to maximizing federals funds to support the planning and implementation of district and school improvement initiatives.
-Federal funds are used to support 68 Title I schools, English Learners, Migrant and Immigrant programs, Equitable Services, and district-wide academic interventions and supports.
-Additionally, the Office of Federal and Special Programs supports family and community engagement activities.
+The Office of Federal Programs and Compliance is committed to maximizing federals funds to support the planning and implementation of district and school improvement initiatives.
+Federal funds are used to support 70 Title I schools, English Learners, Migrant and Immigrant programs, Equitable Services, and district-wide academic interventions and supports.
+Additionally, the Office of Federal Programs and Compliance supports family and community engagement activities.

 Family and Community Engagement Resources

 Gwinnett County Public Schools believes that parents are a child's first and most important teachers.
 Our goal is to engage every family and community to achieve success for all of our students.

 - Federal Programs Family-School Partnership Advisory Council meeting dates:

 - 11/01/2022 (English , Español, Vietnamese)

 - 02/09/2023 (English, Español, Vietnamese, Korean, Chinese)

 - Welcome, Introduction & Overview of Agenda